Lunch, No Rush

 Why Are Women Leaving the Workforce?

-A trio of occupational experts from the University of Washington, the Swing Shift, and Yohana discuss what’s causing millions of women leave their jobs.
+A trio of occupational experts discuss what’s causing millions of women to exit their jobs.

 11/23/2021 By Angela Cabotaje